-To perform angioplasty, a balloon catheter is inserted into a vein or artery and guided through your circulatory system to the narrowed section of the artery or vein, then the balloon is expanded to compress plaque and widen the blood vessel.
-Once the vessel has been widened, a stent may be placed in the vessel to hold it open and prevent future problems.
+Angioplasty is employed to widen narrowed or obstructed blood vessels, such as can be caused by peripheral artery disease.
+To perform angioplasty, a balloon catheter is inserted into a vein or artery and guided through your circulatory system to the narrowed section of the artery or vein and then the balloon is expanded to compress the plaque and widen the blood vessel.
+After the blood vessel gets widened, a stent is placed in it to hold it open and also a preventive measure for future problems.

 The procedure varies but usually takes 30-60mintutes to complete.

 Q: Can angiogram and angioplasty be done at the same time?